 Some herbs are categorized as being adaptogens, which means they support aspects of stress resistance and resilience.
 Adaptogens typically act by promoting homeostasis, exerting a normalizing or stabilizing impact on physiological processes.

-Studies demonstrate that adaptogens exert an anti-fatigue effect and increase mental work capacity, especially against a background of stress and fatigue, particularly in tolerance to mental exhaustion and enhanced attention.
+Studies demonstrate that adaptogens, such as ashwagandha, exert an anti-fatigue effect and increase mental work capacity, especially against a background of stress and fatigue, particularly in tolerance to mental exhaustion and enhanced attention.

 Studies demonstrate that adaptogens exert an anti-fatigue effect and increase mental effort capacity against a background of stress and fatigue.